splunk/splunk-heatwave-viz/README.md

 can handle large volume of data at a fast rate, often times users will only want to analyze recent data, and data that is beyond a certain range, or data in realtime.

-splunk-heatwave-viz is a visualization tool for data with fluctuating metrics on a continual basis.
+Splunk-heatwave-viz is a visualization tool for data with fluctuating metrics on a continual basis.
 Enabeling users to visualize for example latency data by a bucket-interval over a time-interval where the intensity of events is represented as a heatmap throughout the buckets.